THE ACADEMY of ST OLAVE’S – Charity Fundraising

 £600 for Musical Connections, to run participatory music sessions and projects for older, isolated and vulnerable people in care and community settings across York

 Accomplish Children's Trust

 £378 for Accomplish, to support children with disabilities and their families in Africa

 St Olave's Church & York Flood Disaster Fund

-£420 was collected for the St Olave’s Church Roof Repairs Fund and the York Flood Disaster Fund.
-There were additional donations of £1,200 for the church roof repairs via the link on our blog.
+£420 for the St Olave’s Church Roof Repairs Fund & the York Flood Disaster Fund, with additional donations of £1,200 for the church roof repairs via the link on our blog

-Over £600 was collected for the St Olave’s Church Roof fund.
+£600 for the St Olave’s Church Roof fund

 Yorkshire Air Ambulance